Pregnancy and Perinatology Branch (PPB)

 • Nahida Chakhtoura, Chief

-Main Research Areas: Epidemiology and natural history of HIV in pregnant people and women; Zika; women's health; cohort studies and clinical trials; NIH-wide IMPROVE initiative
+Main Research Areas: Epidemiology and natural history of HIV in pregnant and non-pregnant women; Zika; women's health; cohort studies and clinical trials; NIH-wide IMPROVE initiative

 • Stephanie Archer, Clinical Trials Specialist